Omimacgithub/Omimacgithub/README.md

 - Analyzed the influence of instance affinity on performance for communication-intensive workloads.

-- Compared the scalability of general-purpose instances vs compute-optimized instances for computation workloads.
+- Analyzed the performance and scalability of different instances to determine the best cost-efficiency balance based on the workload.

-### HPC works
+### High-Performance Computing (HPC)

 **Sparse Matrix-Vector product optimization  ([repository](https://github.com/Omimacgithub/spmv/)) | 12/2024**